13/tasmota-scripts/Shutters.md

 ON Time#Minute=360 DO ShutterOpen ENDON
 ON Time#Minute=%sunrise% DO ShutterOpen ENDON
 ON Time#Minute=%sunset% DO ShutterClose ENDON
+// BIG

-ON Time#Minute=%sunset% DO Backlog event scs=%timestamp% ENDON ON event#scs$|-06- DO ShutterPosition 25 ENDON
+ON Time#Minute=%sunset% DO Backlog event scs=%timestamp% ENDON ON event#scs$|-05- DO ShutterPosition 25 ENDON
+ON event#scs$|-06- DO ShutterPosition 25 ENDON
 ON event#scs$|-07- DO ShutterPosition 25 ENDON
 ON event#scs$|-08- DO ShutterPosition 25 ENDON
 ON event#scs$|-09- DO ShutterPosition 25 ENDON
+ON event#scs$|-10- DO ShutterPosition 25 ENDON
 ```
 ### Rule 2
 - Summer close/open at 11:00/18:00 if HOT (heat protection)